k00ni/from-object-to-icf/README.md

 **Background information can be found in the [wiki](https://github.com/k00ni/from-object-to-icf/wiki)!**

+## How to contribute?

+Regardless of the topic, please open an issue [here](https://github.com/k00ni/from-object-to-icf/issues).
+The issue tracker is the place to discuss further changes.

+If you want to contribute to the **wiki**, you could either try the [technical way](https://stackoverflow.com/questions/10642928/how-to-pull-request-a-wiki-page-on-github/11481887#11481887) or you simply add it to the issue.
+Approved changes will be added manually afterwards.

 ## License

 The code in this repository is licensed under the terms of the [MIT license](https://choosealicense.com/licenses/mit/).